lucperkins/lever/README.md

 ## API

 Lever will provide a pretty straightforward HTTP+JSON API at first.
-Later, I plan to add a [GraphQL]
+Later, I plan to add a [GraphQL] API for running fine-grained queries over data about things and events and subscribing to event streams.

 ## Use cases

 Lever is meant to be such a general building block that it can address just about any conceivable logistics use case.

-## Integrations

-The sky's the limit in terms of integrations with other systems.
-You can write action handlers that talk to [Stripe]
+But here are some gentle suggestions about things you could use it for:

+* **Inventory** — Lever stores information about every item.
+Action handlers perform periodic checks against all known items (or a subset).
+Event handlers provide notifications when the number of items of a certain kind falls below a specified threshold.
+* **Facilities management** — Lever stores information about all of your facilities.
+Action handlers perform periodic audits.
+Event handlers provide notifications about problems that arise.
+* **Hybrid** — This is arguably the most important use case.
+You can use Lever for logistics across any number of domains, giving you a central hub for insight into what's going on.

 ## Federation